 It is important to try to be conscious of how much individually packaged products are brought into the home.
 For convenience and grab-and-go snacking, it’s hard to get around the inevitable garbage from all the wrappers.
 When possible, buy in bulk to cut down on packaging.
 Also, home-made products never come wrapped in plastic; although, all their ingredients usually do.

 I guess what I’m asking is that you are mindful of your waste and always remember to carry out your garbage.
-In fact, one of the items we usually keep in our day pack is a small baggie for tucking any garbage, used tissues, and fruit peels (I bet one of those cute reusable Omaiki bags would work for that purpose too).
+In fact, one of the items we usually keep in our day pack is a small baggie for tucking away any garbage, used tissues, and fruit peels.

 Did you notice I didn’t include chips, candy, and chocolate bars in this list?
 There are many families out there that find the reward of candy on the trail is a good motivator for your kids.
 However, I find for our kids this strategy usually backfires in the end.
 Instead here a variety of other ‘tactics’ to keep our kid’s feet moving when out hiking with kids.

 Although, there’s always a time and place for a special treat.
-Candy is just not a regular in our hiking bag.
+Candy is just not a regular in our day pack.

 If your family’s favorite hiking snack isn’t included in this list I’d love to hear about it.
 And hopefully you found a few good suggestions to try next time you’re out adventuring or hiking with your kids.